 Musicians' Emergency Healthcare Program & Eligibility

-The JWF Musicians’ Emergency Healthcare Program provides two equally important components to eligible applicants:
+The JWF Musicians’ Emergency Healthcare Program provides two equally important services to eligible applicants:

 - Extensive support from the JWF social services team in accessing aid from many other Resources, and

-- Potential financial aid in the form of grants.
+- Financial aid in the form of grants.